jotaylor/acdc-hst/README.md

 the COS instrument, we have a designed a custom characterization and correction of the COS FUV dark rate.

-To measure the dark rate as a function of time and position, a complete database with observation information is necessary.
-This code creates and updates this database, `cos_dark.db`.
+This package creates and maintains databases needed to measure the dark rate as a function of time, position, and PHA.
+It also creates FUV superdarks and uses them to perform custom dark corrections to COS FUV data.

 ## Installation
 If you do not already have Conda installed, you need to download and install